How to Create Fire-Resistant Landscape for Your California Home

 Zone 0: 0-5 Feet From the House

-• Combustible containers, mulch, fencing, furniture, firewood, tanks
+• Combustible containers, mulch, fencing, furniture, firewood, or propane tanks

 Zone 1: 5-30 feet from the house

-• Use non-combustible materials for walkways (see list above)
+• Use non-combustible materials for pathways and hardscape features

-• Break up mulched areas with hardscape material (gravel or stone)
+• Break up mulched areas with gravel, stone, or other non-combustible materials

-• Move firewood, lumber, and other common landscape items out of Zone 1
+• Move firewood, lumber, and other combustible items outside this zone

 Zone 2: 30-100+ Feet From the House

-• Work with your neighbors to create continuity
+• Working with neighbors to create consistent defensible space across properties

 Landscaping for Wildfire Safety